lucaslaurent04/aru/tapu_backups/README.md

 ### Cron

-The `./cron.php is run evey minute` it will execute a series of jobs.
-It will call a controller depending on its configured crontab.
+The `./cron.php is executed evey minute`, it executes a series of jobs.
+It calls a controller depending on its configured crontab.

 **Jobs**: